leomoon-studios/leomoon-lightstudio/README.md

 ### 2.5.0 2020-03-23:
 * Fixed LightStudio error when opening Bledner 2.8x
 * Fixed LightStudio error when deleting studio
-* Fixed strange behaviour when clicking LightStudio Control Panel multiple times
+* Fixed strange behavior when clicking LightStudio Control Panel multiple times
 * Fixed the ordering of LightStudio side panel
 * Improved the light node
 * Added all the light effect previews to the LightStudio Control Panel